Prospect121/technical-test/README.md

 ## 1. Fake Login

 In this view, you can log in with any email and password.
 It is a fake functionality for demonstration.
+To log in you only need to enter a valid email address and a password.

 ## 2. CSV File Analysis Report